SalsaZishi/CSC322/README.md

 # CSC322: C Programming and Unix
 Instructor: Dr. Stefan Wuchty, Fall 2015

+"If I have seen further, it is by standing on the shoulders of giants."
+  -Issac Newton

 This class will introduce the student to using commands on the terminal, creating shellscripts, and basic C functions and libraries.

+NOTE: Please refrain from copying code.
+Try to work out the lab tasks.
+If you're stuck, ask the TA for help.
+Else if that doesn't work, search for answers to your specific problem on Stack Overflow or StackExchange.
+Else, post a question on those sites.

 CSC120 and CSC220 focused on object oriented programming in Java.
 C is radically different: it has no "objects".
 And there is no IDE like